rackspace/rack/CONTRIBUTING.md

 Pull requests will be treated as "review requests," and maintainers will give feedback on the style and substance of the patch.

 Normally, all pull requests must include tests that test your change.
 Occasionally, a change will be very difficult to test for.
 In those cases, please include a note in your commit message explaining why.

-## Communication

-We use the #rackspace IRC channel on [Freenode](irc://chat.freenode.net/rackspace).
-You are welcome to drop in and ask questions, discuss bugs, etc. You can [connect using webchat](https://webchat.freenode.net/?channels=rackspace) if you do not have an IRC client.

 ## Conduct